zackman0010/grafana/docs/sources/getting-started/get-started-grafana-influxdb.md

 #### Start building dashboards

-There you go!
+There you go\!
 Use Explore and Data Explorer to experiment with your data, and add the queries that you like to your dashboard as panels.
-Have fun!
+Have fun\!

 Here are some resources to learn more: